 Andrew W. Gurman, MD

-Dr. Gurman currently serves on the AMA Board of Trustees (BOT) Audit, Finance, and Executive committees.
-He also serves as board liaison to the AMA Council on Constitution and Bylaws, as well as an AMA-BOT representative on the AMA Foundation board of directors and as the AMA representative to the Physician Consortium for Performance Improvement® Executive Committee.
+Dr. Gurman currently serves on the AMA Board of Trustees (BOT) Audit, and Executive committees.
+He also serves as board liaison to the AMA Council on Constitution and Bylaws and the AMA International Medical Graduates Section, as well as an AMA-BOT representative on the AMA Foundation board of directors and as the AMA representative to the Physician Consortium for Performance Improvement® Executive Committee.

 Dr. Gurman previously served as the speaker and vice speaker of the Pennsylvania Medical Society (PAMED) House of Delegates and was also a member of its board of trustees and executive board.
 He has presided over the reorganization of the PAMED House of Delegates meeting and streamlined its business.